Sunrise Sunset Rose flowers

 A lovely bicolor rose which features the pleasing combination of rich pink and apricot orange on the same flowers, fading to a lighter pink for a potent color effect, flowers are individually beautiful; tough and adaptable for a rose, needs full sun

 Sunrise Sunset Rose is bathed in stunning hot pink flowers with peach overtones and yellow streaks at the ends of the branches from late spring to late summer.
 The flowers are excellent for cutting.
-It has bluish-green foliage throughout the season.
+It has bluish-green deciduous foliage.
 The oval compound leaves turn yellow in fall.
-The fruit is not ornamentally significant.

 Sunrise Sunset Rose is a multi-stemmed deciduous shrub with a mounded form.
 Its average texture blends into the landscape, but can be balanced by one or two finer or coarser trees or shrubs for an effective composition.